Ogre

 Ikšķile, Ogres Municipality

-Historic Buildings and Square of Ogre town
+Historic Buildings and Square of Ogre town, Independence Square and the exhibition “Latvia's Path of Freedom

 Brīvības street in Ogre is notable for its architectural samples of the 20ies and 30ies of the 20th century.
 Most buildings are architectural monuments of local or national importance.
 The landscaped square at the beginning of the street has become a popular gathering place for the locals and city guests.
 During the summer, the residents and the guests of the city can enjoy the complex of fountains named The Digital Water Curtain, and a fountain that you can step in and paddle, which is especially appealing to the youngest visitors.

-56.8164, 24.6044
+GPS: 56.8164, 24.6044

 Medieval castle ruins, park and museum in Lielvārde